Mark N Katz

 GOVT 447--Revolution and International Politics

-Govt 540--International Relations
+GOVT 540--International Relations

-GOVT 731--Seminar on Russia
+GOVT 731--Seminar on Revolution and International Politics

 Ph.D. in Political Science, Massachusetts Institute of Technology, February 1982.